 People consume cocoa in drinks and as chocolate candy and baked goods.
 Cocoa butter is also made form cacao seeds.

-“Yerba mate has the ‘strength of coffee, the health benefits of tea, and the euphoria of chocolate’ all in one beverage.
-Of the six commonly used stimulants in the world: coffee, tea, kola nut, cocoa and guarana, yerba mate triumphs as the most balanced, delivering both energy and nutrition,” says the commercial site Guayaki.com.
+“Yerba maté has the ‘strength of coffee, the health benefits of tea, and the euphoria of chocolate’ all in one beverage.
+Of the six commonly used stimulants in the world: coffee, tea, kola nut, cocoa and guarana, yerba mate triumphs as the most balanced, delivering both energy and nutrition.”

-Yerba mate’s leaves, which grow on trees in the rainforest, contain 24 vitamins and minerals, many antioxidants and 15 amino acids, the site says.
-A 1964 study by the Pasteur Institute and the Paris Scientific Society said in 1964 that “it is difficult to find a plant in any area of the world equal to mate in nutritional value” and it contains “practically all of the vitamins necessary to sustain life,” says Guayaki.com.
+A 1964 study by the Pasteur Institute and the Paris Scientific Society said in 1964 that “it is difficult to find a plant in any area of the world equal to maté in nutritional value” and it contains “practically all of the vitamins necessary to sustain life.”

-Mate has some advantages over coffee, including that it is low in bitter tannins, so it can be brewed longer, which allows the nutrients, caffeine, theophylline and theobromine to concentrate more in the liquid.
-It is less acidic and therefore does not cause sour stomach.
+Maté has some advantages over coffee, including that it is low in bitter tannins, so it can be brewed longer, which allows the nutrients, caffeine, theophylline and theobromine to concentrate more in the liquid.
+It is less acidic and therefore does not cause upset stomach.

 “Bombastically named energy drinks such as Full Throttle, Monster, Red Bull and Rockstar all contain the herbal supplement guarana.
-The compound is also found in over-the-counter weight loss products, and it’s been marketed as an aphrodisiac,” says LiveScience.
+The compound is also found in over-the-counter weight loss products, and it’s been marketed as an aphrodisiac.”

 If you see guarana on an ingredient list, know that you are in for a big jolt of caffeine when you consume it.

-Most of the continents have caffeinated plants.
+Most of the continents in the World have caffeinated plants.
 But what about North America?

 “North America also has a native caffeinated plant known as cassina, youpon, the Christmas berry tree, or the North American Tea plant, which grows from Virginia, south to Florida, and westward along the Gulf coast into Texas.
-During the Civil War, when coffee and tea [were] scarce due to blockades, and also after World War I coffee [when] was scarce, cassina became a popular substitute and was the focus of Department of Agriculture projects to cultivate a domestic caffeine source,” says the Virtual Mass Spectrometry Laboratory site.
+During the Civil War, when coffee and tea [were] scarce due to blockades, and also after World War I coffee [when] was scarce, cassina became a popular substitute and was the focus of Department of Agriculture projects to cultivate a domestic caffeine source.”

-From a Google search, it appears that not many people drink cassina tea today.
+However, it appears that not too many people drink cassina tea today.

 Comments will be approved before showing up.